-Moravia: region in ancient Pannonia, with its center probably in the modern states of the Czech Republic and Slovakia; the first Slavic state, from the ninth century onward a bone of contention among the competing powers of Byzantium, the papacy, and the German Empire.
+Moravia: region in ancient Pannonia, with its center probably in the modern states of the Czech Republic and Slovakia, the first Slavic state, from the ninth century onward a bone of contention among the competing powers of Byzantium, the papacy, and the German Empire.

-Neoplatonism: a philosophical system based very loosely on the ideas of Plato, refined and broadened by Plotinus and Porphyry; it had a powerful influence on all of Byzantine thought, especially through the theological school of Alexandria.
+Neoplatonism: a philosophical system based very loosely on the ideas of Plato, refined and broadened by Plotinus and Porphyry, it had a powerful influence on all of Byzantine thought, especially through the theological school of Alexandria.

-nobilissimus/nobilissimos: imperial title, generally ranking directly below the caesar (originally it was a title given to the caesars).
+Nobilissimus/nobelissimos: imperial title, generally ranking directly below the Caesar.

-nomisma: the Byzantine gold coin, the solidus, which from the time of Constantine I to Constantine IX was struck at a constant weight of 1/72nd of a pound of pure gold; later called hyperpyon.
+Nomisma: the Byzantine gold coin, the solidus, that from the time of Constantine I to Constantine IX was struck at a constant weight of 1/72nd of a pound of pure gold.

-orphanotropheion (pl. orphanotropheia): orphanage, frequently set up by the church or the state.
+Orphanotropheion (pl. orphanotropheia): orphanage, frequently set up by the church or the state.

-orphanotrophos: literally, the director of an orphanage, commonly a monk, but in Constantinople the orphanotrophoi became secular state officials with fiscal responsibilities; in the eleventh century John the Orphanotrophos essentially controlled the affairs of state for a considerable period.
+Orphanotrophos: literally, the director of an orphanage, commonly a monk, but in Constantinople the orphanotrophoi became secular state officials with fiscal responsibilities.
+In the eleventh century John the Orphanotrophos essentially controlled the affairs of state for a considerable period.